-This weekend, a student-produced play at Lynchburg College transports its audience through time to laugh, but also to think about social justice, racism, and real estate.
+This weekend, a student-produced play at University of Lynchburg transports its audience through time to laugh, but also to think about social justice, racism, and real estate.

 Clybourne Park, the Pulitzer Prize-winning satire by Bruce Norris, tells the story of one Chicago house in two eras.
 In 1959, a white neighbor tries to convince the owners not to sell the house to a black family.
 Fifty years later, the roles are reversed and a black couple tries to prevent a white family from razing and rebuilding the now-dilapidated home, which they fear would lift property values and price them out of the neighborhood.

 The show opens on Friday, April 17, at 7:30 p.m. in the studio theatre, Dillard 100.
 The show will also play on Saturday evening and on Sunday at 2 p.m.

 Clybourne Park challenges racial stereotypes and assumptions by combining conflict and comedy, said Bradley Branham ’15, who is directing the show for his senior theatre project.
 “You laugh at these characters and you laugh at a certain situation, then later you ask yourself, should I be laughing about that?” he said.
 “It questions the audience’s opinions.”